Zaidux/ZenithProtocol/README.md

 **Adaptive Self-Regulating Explainable Hybrid (ASREH) Model**: The core ASREH model, which provides a transparent and trustworthy framework for decision-making, has been integrated with the C++ backend (asreh_model.cpp).
 This allows the entire forward pass—from state encoding to conceptual attention and expert routing—to be executed with high-speed, low-level optimizations.

+**Upgraded Explainable World Modeling feature**
+The new feature significantly enhances the model's transparency and causal reasoning.
+Here's a breakdown of how it works:

+**Causal Reasoning and Counterfactuals**: A core limitation of many AI systems is that they can't explain why a decision was made beyond statistical correlations.
+Our new feature addresses this by introducing a counterfactual element to the explanation.
+This means the model can reason about hypothetical scenarios and articulate why a different action would have led to a worse outcome.
+This provides a level of human-like justification that is critical for high-stakes environments like medicine and finance.

+**Upgraded SSWM for Batch Simulation**: We added a new method to the Self-Supervised World Model (SSWM) in both Python and C++: simulate_multiple_what_if_scenarios.
+This method efficiently runs simulations for several hypothetical moves in a single call, which is much faster than running them one by one.
+The C++ backend is crucial for this, as it allows the model to perform these complex calculations at high speed, a key part of the project's efficiency philosophy.

+**Upgraded ExplainabilityModule for Comparative Analysis**: The ExplainabilityModule now receives the outcomes of these batch simulations and compares them.
+It analyzes the predicted rewards and states of the chosen move against the best rejected alternative.
+This comparative analysis is then used to generate a detailed narrative that explains the model's decision-making process.

+**A More Robust Narrative**: The final explanation is no longer just a single reason; it's a multi-layered narrative that includes the primary reason for the chosen move, a summary of why an alternative was rejected, and the predicted reward for the chosen move versus the alternative, providing a clear, quantitative justification.

+**Blockchain Integration 🔗**
+A new, optional C++ module (blockchain_interface.cpp) has been added to provide an immutable and verifiable record of the model's key activities.
+This enables:

+Decentralized Conceptual Knowledge Graph (CKG): The CKG can now store a verifiable record of all new concepts and self-correction events on a mock blockchain.
+This creates a verifiable and auditable history of the model's entire learning process.

+Verifiable Explanations: The Explainability Module can now provide a verifiable "Truthfulness" or Confidence and Hallucination Score by cross-referencing its explanations with the immutable data on the blockchain.

+This creates an auditable record of the model's learning and reasoning, making it fundamentally more trustworthy and transparent.

 Technologies Used 💻
  * PyTorch: The primary deep learning framework.
  * NumPy & Pillow: For efficient data manipulation and image processing.